henrydatei/heston-moments-pdf/python/expansion_test.md

 ![alt text](saddle_approximation.png)
 - fit is quite good for t distributions, but not for lognormal
 - seems to be always positive

+## TODO:
+- plots for how good approximated cgf of saddlepoint approximation is
+- derivation of analytical solutions for saddlepoint approximation when $\kappa_4=0$